-You’re shopping for new insurance.
+You’re shopping for new auto insurance.
 Your goal is to get the best coverage you can afford.
 Your life doesn’t include too many risky behaviors.
 The most you’re worried about is a minor accident or injury.
 You don’t mind paying a bit more every month in case something small goes wrong.
 Under these circumstances, a plan with a low deductible might be the perfect fit for you.

 Despite the great coverage these plans offer, a lot of people avoid low deductibles.
 You’re required to pay a higher monthly payment, which represents an unrealistic expense for some consumers.